 40 units at 1000 level

-Written Assignment: History of and defining child abuse - 30%
+Written Assignment: History and definition of child abuse - 30%

 Online Learning Activity: Online discussion - response to scenario - 30%